Superman fan takes adulation to new heights

 "We should show them that even if you're just a regular father or mother, anybody can become a superhero," he said.

-"Doing good to someone, to your neighborhood or to your social life, that makes you a superhero."
+"Doing good to someone, to your neighbourhood or to your social life, that makes you a superhero."

 (Writing by Peter Blaza; Editing by Elaine Lies and Robert Birsel)